onqtam/onqtam.github.io/_posts/2018-02-12-read-compile-run-loop-a-tiny-repl-for-cpp.md

     What we lose by eliminating scripting is:
     - the ability to update clients remotely without modifying executables
-    - game designers can no longer tinker with the logic in something easier than C++ - but in many studios this is the case anyway
+    - game designers can no longer tinker in something easier than C++ - but in many studios this is the case anyway (or perhaps they can - with something like [Unreal's Blueprints](https://docs.unrealengine.com/latest/INT/Engine/Blueprints/) - later compiled to C++)

     What we gain from eliminating scripting is:
     - the (imperfect) binding layer between C++ and the scripting is gone